GeorgeCiesinski/custom-drupal-docs/docs/drupal-sites.md

 ### Using Composer to Manage Dependencies

-All the Humber ITS Websites are builit with Composer.
-This makes adding and updating modules very simple.
+Composer makes adding and updating modules very simple.

 Learn more about [Managing Dependencies using Composer](https://www.drupal.org/docs/develop/using-composer/manage-dependencies#adding-modules).